faissaloo/3DFPFB/README.md

 #3DFPFB
 3DFPFB stands for 3-Dimensional First Person File Browser.
 Long story short, it turns whatever folder you start it in into a world that you can walk around and explore.
-I may turn it into a full blown file browser (when this issue gets sorted: https://github.com/enigma-dev/enigma-dev/issues/947).
+To open a file (or in future, a directory) just run into it.

 This is based on Mark Overmans' 3D FPS example.